AdenLe-Github/ribopy_analysis/README.md

 Output:
 * Gzipped pickle file containing a dictionary of the adjusted coverage data: {Experiment : {Transcript : Adjusted coverage array}}.
-  * This is automatically saved as `coverage.pkl.gz` in the same working directory.
+  * This is automatically saved as `coverage.pkl.gz` in the working directory.

 Explanation of output:
 * The gzipped pickle file can be used in subsequent analysis.